manbhattarai/Pulse-Discriminator-Counter/README.md

   <button class="copy-button" onclick="copyToClipboard(this.parentElement.nextElementSibling.textContent)"></button>
   <pre><code>./a.out 13000 1 3001 2</code></pre>
 </div>
+reads the counts registered in bins 1 through 3001, with threshold set at 13000 (in 2's complement rep) producing discriminator TTL signal that is 32 ns wide.
 **Notes:** <br>
 - Counter memory resets on YAG trigger rising edge <br>
 - Bin 0 is reserved; use bins 1-3000 for data acquisition <br>